The Interim Cofounder™

 · unique AMA, Ask Me Anything daily support via WhatsApp

-· weekly one-on-one advisory and mentoring calls (Zoom or phone)
+· regular one-on-one advisory and mentoring calls (Zoom or phone)

 · call preparation time and post-call research, analysis and review